Agency Bond Definition

 #1 – Issued by Federal Government Agency

 These include the Federal housing administration (FHPA), Small business administration (SBA), Government national mortgage association ( GNMA or Ginnie Mae).
-Bonds issued by federal government agencies generally guaranteed by the federal government similar to treasuries.
+Bonds issued by federal government agencies are generally guaranteed by the federal government, similar to treasuries.

 #2 – Issued by Government Sponsored Enterprise

-Includes Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
+Includes the Federal national mortgage association (Fannie Mae), Federal home loan Mortgage (Freddie Mac), Federal farm credit banks, Funding corporation, and Federal home loan bank.
 GSE are quasi-governmental organizations created to enhance the availability of credit and reduce the cost of funding to targeted sectors of the economy.

 This will eventually result in reducing the overall risk of capital loss to investors.
 These entities are supervised but not directly managed by the federal government.
-These are privately owned and set up with profit motive by providing liquidity to capital markets types.
+These are privately owned and set up with a profit motive by providing liquidity to capital markets types.
 In this regard, they invest in capital stock and debt securities guarantee MBS, purchase loans and hold them in their portfolio, and collect fees for guarantee and other services.

 Features of Agency Bonds

 - Fannie Mae and Freddie Mac are highly exposed to the mortgage-backed securities market.
 When mortgage defaults rose during subprime mortgage crises, these entities experienced significant losses.
-Subsequently, their inability to raise capital and meet their obligation nearly led to collapse which greatly disrupted the US mortgage lending and housing market.
-To avoid the eventuality US government forced them to a bailout.
+Subsequently, their inability to raise capital and meet their obligation nearly led to collapse, which greatly disrupted the US mortgage lending and housing market.
+To avoid the eventuality, the US government forced them to a bailout.

 - Ginnie Mae performs a similar function; however it is a federal government agency and hence enjoys full federal guarantee, whereas the other 2 entities do not.
 As GSE, they are independent and running for-profit entities.
 They do enjoy an implicit federal guarantee that encourages investors to offer more favorable terms.
 This was tested in the 2007 Subprime mortgage crisis.